milesrichardson/docker-nfqueue-scapy/README.md

 # docker-nfqueue-scapy

 Docker container with an example python script to listen for packets on a netfilter queue and manipulate them with scapy.
+You can push packets into the from any iptables rule.
+This container gives you a powerful prototyping and debugging tool for network flows.
-You can run the container with `--net=host --cap-add=NET_ADMIN` to listen on a netfilter queue in the host namespace.
+You can read from a queue on the host with `--net=host --cap-add=NET_ADMIN`.
  Or, you can run it within another container's namespace to listen for packets on an nfqueue in that container's network namespace.

 This container includes a full installation of scapy and python netfilter queue